mathworks/matlab-engine-for-python/README.md

 ## Install

 ### Windows
-MATLAB Engine for Python can be installed directly from the Python Package Index.
+MATLAB Engine API for Python can be installed directly from the Python Package Index.
 <!-- MUST_BE_UPDATED_EACH_RELEASE (Search repo for this string) -->
 ```bash
 $ python -m pip install matlabengine==9.6